Wine refrigerator Buying Guide

 How Big Are Your Bottles?

 Some wine coolers have only been designed to store "standard" 750 ml wine bottles, but you may have noticed that your own collection features bottles of all shapes and sizes.
-If that's the case, you may want to choose a wine refrigerator with adjustable shelves that can be moved up and down or removed entirely to make room for larger diameter bottles.
+If that's the case, you may want to choose a wine refrigerator with adjustable shelves made to move up and down or removed entirely to make room for larger diameter bottles.
 Allavino has specially designed their FlexCount Series of wine refrigerators with more space between shelves than other wine refrigerator brands, allowing you to accommodate these bottles without needing to remove shelves and drastically reduce your storage capacity.

 Love more than just wine?
 It doesn't have to be the only beverage in your home to receive special treatment!
 If beer or soda also quench your thirst, a dual zone wine and beverage refrigerator might be just the thing to keep all your beverages at their most refreshing temperature.